Undistraction/gitbook/higher-order-functions.md

 A higher order function does one, or both the following:

-* Accepts a function as an argument
+* Accepts a function as an argument.
 * Returns a function.